Adugo

 It is a hunting game similar to those in Southeast Asia and the Indian subcontinent.
-It is especially similar to Komikan, Rimau, Rimau-rimau, Main Tapal Empat, and Bagha-Chall as they all use an Alquerque-based board.
+It is especially similar to komikan, rimau, rimau-rimau, main tapal empat, and bagha-chall as they all use an alquerque-based board.
 Adugo is specifically a tiger hunt game (or tiger game).
-Komikan may be the same game as Adugo.
+Komikan may be the same game as adugo.
 Komikan is the name given by the Mapuches in Chile.

-In Adugo, the jaguar ("adugo", in Bororo's language) is hunting the dogs.
-The jaguar (Panthera onca) is called "onça".
-The dogs are called "cachorro".
-The game is also known as Jaguar and Dogs.
+In adugo, the jaguar ("adugo", in Bororo's language) is hunting the dogs ("arikau").
+The game is also known as jaguar and dogs.

-It is thought that the Spanish brought Alquerque to the Americas, and this accounts for the use of the Alquerque board in this game.
+It is thought that the Spanish brought alquerque to the Americas, and this accounts for the use of the alquerque board in this game.

 Equipment

-The board used is an expanded Alquerque board with one triangular patterned board on one of its sides.
+The board used is an expanded alquerque board with one triangular patterned board on one of its sides.
 There is only one jaguar and 14 dogs.
-The jaguar is colored black, and the 14 dogs are colored white.
+The jaguar is colored black, and the 14 dogs are colored white or brown.
 However, any two colors or distinguishable pieces are appropriate.
 The board was initially drawn on the ground with stones as pieces.